Virginia Cavaliers Official Athletic Site

 UVA launched its groundbreaking Pathways program to assist in those ventures.
 Pathways uses University, community and alumni resources to connect student-athletes with areas of interest to help jump-start their career goals, identify valuable skills and accelerate their leadership abilities.

-All of this hits home for Williams.
-When telling her personal story, she is quick to point out she would not have been able to attend college if it were not for her basketball skills.
+When telling her personal story, Williams is quick to point out she would not have been able to attend college if it were not for her basketball skills.
 She used the opportunity to have a successful career on the hardwood, launch a coaching career and become one of the nation’s top athletics administrators.
 She knows first-hand what college athletics can offer and wants the student-athletes at Virginia to enjoy the same success story she has.

-During her six-year tenure as UVA’s athletics director, Williams has witnessed many history-making moments for the Cavaliers including multiple national championships.
+During her seven-year tenure as UVA’s athletics director, Williams has witnessed many history-making moments for the Cavaliers including multiple national championships.

 The Virginia men’s basketball team won the program’s first NCAA Championship in 2019, finishing the tournament with a run of three dramatic come-from-behind victories to cap an epic storyline.

-The Cavalier men’s lacrosse team captured its ninth overall and second consecutive national title in 2021 while the UVA women’s swimming and diving team won consecutive national championships in 2021, 2022 and 2023.
-Men’s tennis captured its sixth overall NCAA team title in 2023 as the Cavaliers registered an fourth-place finish in the Directors’ Cup all-sports standings for the 2022-23 academic year..
+The Cavalier men’s lacrosse team captured its ninth overall and second consecutive national title in 2021 while the UVA women’s swimming and diving team won consecutive national championships in 2021, 2022, 2023 and 2024.
+Men’s tennis captured its sixth overall NCAA team title in 2023 as the Cavaliers registered a fourth-place finish in the Directors’ Cup all-sports standings for the 2022-23 academic year.
+UVA added another top-five Directors’ Cup finish with its fifth-place showing in 2023-24.

-In 2019, the football program won the Coastal Division, played in the ACC Championship game and the Orange Bowl.
+In 2019, the football program won the Coastal Division and played in the ACC Championship game and Orange Bowl.

 Williams was selected to work on the NCAA’s NIL Legislation Solutions Group to examine student-athlete name, image and likeness rights and is a member of the NCAA Federal and State Legislation Working Group.
 She was named to the executive committee of the recently formed Black AD Alliance, which was established to promote the growth, development and elevation of Black athletics administrators at the Division I level.